Noraxx1/Nimling/README.md

 # Nimlings

-Welcome to nimlings a from-examples guide of nim,this guide will teach you from the basic of nim,to using `nimble` and `nim` terminal commands,after this guide you will be already able to write your nim programs!
+Welcome to Nimlings, a hands-on guide for learning Nim programming language.
+This comprehensive guide will take you from the basics of Nim to using essential tools like `nimble` and `nim` terminal commands.
+By the end of this guide, you'll be equipped to write your own Nim programs with confidence!

-# What is done?
-basically nothing for now there are very few exercise

-# What will be done?
-- very soon a bar to display how much progress the user has maked.
-- a compresive api so anyone can contribuite to nimblings
+## Current Status
+Currently, Nimlings is in its early stages, with few exercises available.

+## Upcoming Features
+- Progress Bar: Soon, a progress bar will be implemented to track your learning journey.
+- Comprehensive API: An API will be introduced, allowing anyone to contribute to Nimlings with additional exercises and quizzes.
-- and ofc more exercises and quiz!
+- More Exercises and Quizzes: Expect a steady influx of new exercises and quizzes to enhance your learning experience.

+Stay tuned for exciting updates and enhancements to Nimlings!

+NImlings © 2024 by noraxx is licensed under CC BY-NC 4.0